MSx Student

 You will be graduating soon.
 What were the key takeaways?

 I got to experience and absorb the business dynamics of the entrepreneurship ecosystem in the Bay Area and gained a wide perspective on the application of data science to marketing.
-I also built up a solid grounding on issues surrounding privacy, ethics and policymaking with respect to data.
+I also built up a solid grounding on issues surrounding privacy, ethics, and policymaking with respect to data.
 The eclectic atmosphere of Stanford has greatly aided me here.
-I have done courses in analytics, history, and symbolic systems besides what I am doing at GSB.
+I have taken courses in analytics, history, and symbolic systems in addition to what I am doing at GSB.
 This has been deeply stimulating.

 What do you do for fun?